skivvyjs/skivvy/README.md

 > _This will install the npm module named `skivvy-my-custom-package` from the npm registry, and add it to the current project's `devDependencies` field in its `package.json` file._

-After running this command, any tasks defined in `my-custom-package` will automatically be available to the `skivvy` command-line tool when it is run from within this project.
+After running this command, any tasks defined in `my-custom-package` will automatically be available to the `skivvy` command-line tool when it is run from within the project.

-### Adding a local package
+### Creating project-specific local tasks

-Project-specific packages can be placed in the project's local Skivvy packages directory (`skivvy` by default, see below for instructions on how to change this).
+Local tasks can be placed in the project's local Skivvy tasks directory (`skivvy_tasks` by default).
+These are developed in-situ and are intended to contain custom behaviour that cannot be reused across projects.

-Local packages use exactly the same structure as external packages.
-If any packages are present within a project's local package folder, their tasks will be automatically loaded by the CLI tool in addition to any external packages.
+Any tasks that are present within a project's local tasks folder will automatically be available to the `skivvy` command-line tool when it is run from within the project.

+See the section below on [writing custom Skivvy tasks](#writing-custom-skivvy-tasks) to learn how to write a task.
+It's easier than you might think!

 ## Running Skivvy tasks